 You start by making a simple syrup which is just the ratio of 1 cup of water to 1 cup of sugar.
 You place it in a pan and bring it to a boil and cook until sugar is dissolved while stirring occasionally.

 Next add the peel of one orange (careful not to get the pith in it – the bitter white part) and bring to low simmer.
 Continue to simmer for 5 minutes then take off heat and let cool in pan.
+After it’s cool add 2 drops of orange essential oil to really bring out that citrus flavor.

 Then remove the peels and pour into a bottle or mason jar to store in the fridge until ready to use.